ampproject/amphtml/extensions/amp-tiktok/amp-tiktok.md

 ## Accessibility

-If the user provides an `aria-label` then that lbel will be propogated to the `iframe`.
+If the user provides an `aria-label` then that label will be propogated to the `iframe`.
 Otherwise the `aria-label` will default to 'TikTok'.

 ## Validation